 Measuring Success and Performance

 Measuring how well commission-only sales reps perform is important.
 This helps ensure they meet their goals and boost revenue for the business.
-Here are some key performance indicators (KPIs) to consider:
+Here are some key performance indicators (KPIs) to consider.
+Setting a sales quota is also crucial, as it serves as a benchmark for measuring sales rep performance and determining commission payouts.

 Leveraging Technology for Efficient Commission Management